jack3898/discord-youtube-bot/readme.md

 A lot of music bots are private and proprietary (and lock features behind a paywall), and whilst I am sure there are other open source music bots I aim to make this one the best.

+## NOTICE
+This bot will soon be outdated, and it would be preferred you view the new v2 project at https://github.com/jack3898/discord-youtube-bot-2.
+It uses Discord.js v13 and TypeScript.
+As of the 18th of October 2021, the v2 bot does not yet match the feature set of this bot but that will soon not be the case.

 ## Features
 | Command               | What it does                                                 |
 | --------------------- | ------------------------------------------------------------ |